payola/Payola/docs/user_guide.md

 ##### SPARQL Endpoint

-Which can operate against any public [SPARQL endpoint](http://www.w3.org/wiki/SparqlEndpoints).
+The basich data fetcher, which can operate against any public [SPARQL endpoint](http://www.w3.org/wiki/SparqlEndpoints).
+It has the following parameters:

 - **Endpoint URL** - an absolute URL of a SPARQL endpoint - e.g. `http://dbpedia.org/sparql`.
 This endpoint URL must respond to a `?query=##SPARQL_query##` GET request.
 - **Graph URIs** - URIs of graphs that the queries should be performed on.
 If you leave the parameter empty, all graphs will be included.

 ##### Open Data Clean Storage

-This is currently an experimental plugin that communicates with the [Open Data Clean Store](http://sourceforge.net/projects/odcleanstore/) web service.
+This is currently an experimental plugin that communicates with an testing instance of the [Open Data Clean Store](http://sourceforge.net/projects/odcleanstore/) web service.

 - **Output Webservice URL** - URL of the output web service without trailing `/` - `/uri?format=trig&uri=##Vertex_URI##` is appended to the URL in order to fetcher the vertex neighborhood.
 - **Sparql Endpoint URL** - a SPARQL endpoint URL.
 The same rules apply as with the `Endpoint URL` parameter or the `SPARQL Endpoint` data fetcher.